Viva Maria!

-Viva Maria! is a 1965 adventure comedy film starring Brigitte Bardot and Jeanne Moreau as two women named Maria who meet and become revolutionaries in the early 20th century.
-It also starred George Hamilton as Florès, a revolutionary leader.
-It was co-written and directed by Louis Malle, and filmed in Eastman Color.
+Viva Maria! is a 1965 adventure comedy film co-written and directed by Louis Malle, and filmed in Eastman Color.
+It stars Brigitte Bardot and Jeanne Moreau as two women named Maria who meet and become revolutionaries in the early 20th century.
+It also stars George Hamilton as Florès, a revolutionary leader.
 The costumes were by Pierre Cardin.

-It was released in both French and an English-dubbed version.
+The film was released in both French and an English-dubbed version.